How to Make Boba Pearls at Home (Tapioca Pearls from Scratch)

 This post may contain affiliate links.
 Please read my disclosure policy for details.

 Do you need tapioca pearls to make your boba, but can’t find them in stores around you?
 Don’t worry!
 With just 4 simple ingredients, you can make boba pearls from scratch.
-You’ll have as many boba pearls as needed for your Strawberry Matcha Boba, Oreo Milk Tea, Bubble Shake or else.
+You’ll have as many boba pearls as needed for your bubble tea or other drinks.

 some homemade cooked tapioca pearls and a bubble tea